jimburton/M269/tutorials/practice-block-two/README.md

 `list.sort()`, take an *optional* argument called `key` that determines how the comparison between two objects should be made.
-So if we want to sort `Person` objects by the `dob` field, instead of just using the default way we defined in the magic methods, we could do it like this:
+So if we want to sort `Person` objects by the `dob` field, instead of just using the default way we defined in the dunder methods, we could do it like this:

 ```python
 # people is a list of Person objects